GhostWording/gw-config-apis/data/bot/sequences/experiments/Victor/SequencesHistory.md

-# Sequences Feedback
+# Sequences History

 ## Context
-The objective of the Feedback system is to provide information about which sequences (and paths in sequences) users prefer.
+The objective of the Sequences History system is to store, for a given sequence, the information of the users who have already read it.
+More precisely, the objective is to be able to track for a given Node or Leaf who has already read it.

 The feedback system is defined in 3 main parts:
-* the step Feedback within sequences that defines what feedback to send
+* the step IsRead within sequences that defines which Node or Leaf we want to keep a history for
-* the user events api that will handle the feedback sent from the apps
+* the user events api that will handle the information sent from the apps
 * the tables filled from user events that will be used for later analysis